Alan7996/WebGPU-NPR/README.md

 ## Contents

 - `src/` contains all the TypeScript and WGSL code for this project.
 This contains several subdirectories:
   - `renderers/` defines the different renderers that can be selected.
-Currently only NPR pathtracer is supported
+Currently only non-NPR and NPR pathtracers are supported
   - `shaders/` contains the WGSL files that are interpreted as shader programs at runtime, as well as a `shaders.ts` file which preprocesses the shaders
-  - `stage/` includes camera controls, scene loading, and lights, where you will implement the clustering compute shader
+  - `stage/` includes camera controls, scene loading, and cloth loading
 - `scenes/` contains all models that can be used in the test scene

 ## Running the code